-Credits Grading scale Recurrence Duration Language Level Version 10 Grade to a tenth Each winter term 1 term German 3 2
+Credits

+10Grading scale

+Grade to a tenthRecurrence

+Each winter termDuration

+1 termLanguage

+GermanLevel

+3Version

+2

+Mandatory

-Mandatory T-ARCH-109958 Design in Studio Space 10 CR Frohn, Hartmann, Morger
+T-ARCH-109958 Design in Studio Space 10 CR Frohn, Hartmann,

+Morger

 Other examination requirements consisting of architectural design work produced during the semester.
 Working on the design task takes place in groups of two, there are regular supervisory meetings respectively corrective inputs that take place.
 The progress monitoring takes place during one's studies within the frame of up to two intermediate and one final presentation.
 There the worked out results are presented and evaluated in the form of drawings, models, texts and presentations.
 The time frame for the presentation is approx. 15 minutes per group.